-I am only slightly conscious when I feel him carry me to the bathroom.
+I’m only slightly conscious when I feel him carry me to the bathroom.
 My hands and feet are bound when he sits me on the toilet.
 This whole weakness/dehydration thing is setting in faster than I thought.
-He left me there for several minutes and I had no idea why until I finally did business that I couldn’t do in a bedpan.
+He leaves me there for several minutes and I have no idea why until I finally did business that I couldn’t do in a bedpan.
 Two days, huh, Brainiac?
 Maybe I should have done that in the bed, too.
 My subconscious mind is as crisp as a shiny new penny.
 My conscious mind can’t put two and two together.
-I did have enough brain function to clean myself.
+I do have enough brain function to clean myself.
 Who wants to sit in that all day?
-I flushed the toilet and laid my head on the basin.
-I guess he figured the gag was of no used since I couldn’t even hold my head upright.
+I flush the toilet and lay my head on the basin.
+I guess he figured the gag was of no used since I can’t even hold my head upright.

 “You peed the bed.
 Why didn’t you call me?”
 Because your fucking rabid dog partner was manhandling me at the time.
 He literally scared the piss out of me.

 “I won’t let that happen again, Rosie.
 I’ll check on you more often.”

 Oh, joy!
 My life’s dream has come true!

 “Rosie, why are you hurting yourself?
 Why won’t you eat?”
 Because I’d rather die than be here with you, and if you’re fool enough to let that happen then I’ll be better off dead.